codingnige/docs/Read App/getting-ready-for-up-store.md

 available to the developer that first used it, so be certain you're going to submit soon after creating the app in ITC.

+=> xCode

+=> AppStore Connect.
+Create a listing for:
+i.
+Title

+ii.
+Description

+iii.
+Screen shots

+=> Back to xCode

+i.
+Create archive of the App

+=> Submit to App Store Comnnect

+i.
+Reveal the archive to the listing information

+=> Submit to App Certification Team.
+Checks on guidelines, best practices, tresholds, no restricted content

+=> Greeen light - If guideline are met, app  released in 24 hours or ASAP.

 ```

 ## Create iOS Developer Account and Apple Account: